The O’Leary Castle of Inchigeelagh

 There was nothing keeping us out of the castle, so we risked wandering in.
 The previous owners had started to renovate but it seems they had surrendered and laid down their tools, overwhelmed by the level of work involved.

 The winding, narrow, stone staircase beckoned but with only a phone for light and no handrail, it was a hazardous exercise.
 I managed to get to the second floor but felt increasingly uneasy.
 There was no way I could climb any further.
-What if I came face to face with a large Rattus rattus?
+What if I came face to face with a four legged creature bearing large sharp teeth and a long tail?
 After turning around I tentatively made my way down wishing there was a safety rail to grab rather than the wall for balance.

 We didn’t stay inside for long, but standing in the dark and silence surrounded by the thick stone walls we felt connected to the old O’Leary families.They were brave people, adhering to their Roman Catholic faith after it was outlawed during the Reformation.
 But imagine their fear and terror during those bloody days of the Cromwellian invasion.